marcocampanario/campanario.io/content/links/_index.md

 ---
 (Updated: April, 13th, 2023)

-Here is a list of some useful tutorials, links and other materials for learning some dataviz, data analysis, statistics, bioinformatics, network science, etc. compiled by Deisy Morselli Gysi, a bioinformatician I admire.
+Here is a list of some useful tutorials and other materials compiled by Deisy Morselli Gysi, a bioinformatician I admire.
+There are also materials of courses I took, mainly about whole-exome sequencing data analysis.

 ## DataViz 📊